AdmTal/music-thing/readme.md

 Usage: main.py [OPTIONS]

 Options:
-  --midi PATH  Path to a MIDI file.  [required]
-  --help       Show this message and exit.
+  --midi PATH           Path to a MIDI file.  [required] --max_frames INTEGER  Max number of frames to generate --help                Show this message and exit.
 ```